 Handing out flyers is a protected form of expression; however, the college has time, place and manner rules.

-- Outsiders who want to pass out flyers must get prior permission from the Student Development Office.
+- Outsiders who want to pass out flyers must get prior permission from the Campus Life & Student Engagement.

 - The flyers must clearly show they are not endorsed by the college/district.

 - The people passing them out CANNOT impede the normal operations of the college.

 - The flyers CANNOT be distributed in classrooms or during instructional activities.